 Autoposting and What It Looks Like To Users

-Activating this awesome feature enables you to connect your ManyChat account to other web sources you use, and automatically broadcast all the content to your Facebook subscribers.
+Activating this feature allows you to connect your ManyChat account to other web sources you use and automatically broadcast all the content to your Facebook subscribers.
 Once a new post appears on your website, Twitter, other linked Facebook page or YouTube, your subscribers will be notified about it by the bot.
 Below is what Autoposting messages look like depending on the source they’re sent from.

 Every new post on your website is sent to your Facebook subscribers via a message and looks like a card with a heading, first sentence preview and a link to the source at the bottom.
 Once the link is clicked, a user instantly gets to the post on the source website.